 Levomilnacipran

-Levomilnacipran (Fetzima ™) is the most recent medication approved for treating major depression.
+Levomilnacipran (Fetzima ™) is the most recent medication approved for treating major Depression.
 It was developed exclusively for a one-a-day extended-release form, which makes it easier for patients to stick to its regimen, unlike twice-daily medications like Milnacipran.
 Its half-life of twelve hours proves its ability to retain control of the body, as does the fact that the chemical makeup of the drug is vastly unchanged after it exits the body.
 Like milnacipran, the drug has no effect on dopamine and affects reuptake inhibition of serotonin and norepinephrine equally at any dose.

-The effectiveness of SNRIs is dependent on a variety of factors like dosage, ability to interact with other drugs, and time spent in the body.
+Selecting the best SNRI Depression treatment depends on a variety of factors like dosage, ability to interact with other drugs, and time spent in the body.
 Whether the variable influences on norepinephrine and serotonin reuptake among the SNRIs causes any meaningful clinical differences is unclear.

 Need More than SNRIs?
 Mid City TMS Can Help

-While some people will find the right medication to effectively treat their depression, others will discover medication is not enough to relieve them of their symptoms.
-Alternate treatments like transcranial magnetic stimulation (TMS) can help.
-TMS is a procedure that uses electromagnetic pulses to treat depression by activating the parts of the brain with suboptimal functioning.
-TMS is approved by the FDA to be a safe, effective treatment for depression and can be used alone or in conjunction with antidepressants, including SNRIs.
-To learn more about TMS, contact us today!
+TMS is a procedure that uses electromagnetic pulses to treat Depression by activating the parts of the brain with suboptimal functioning.
+TMS is approved by the FDA to be a safe, effective treatment for Depression and can be used alone or in conjunction with antidepressants, including SNRIs.
+If medications on the SSRI vs SNRI drug list have not provided adequate relief, TMS may be a strong next step.
+To learn more about how to compare SSRI and SNRI treatments alongside alternatives like TMS, contact us today!